-Attractions in Hong Kong can be found here.
+Further details of attractions in Hong Kong can be found at the official tourist board website.

 The best time to go is around dusk.
 The peak can be reached by cable and there are many viewing platforms such as Green Terrace on The Peak Galleria and SkyTerrace 428 on Peak Tower.
 At the Peak Galleria and Peak Tower, you can enjoy the views of the whole city and taste delicious food.
 You can also visit Madame Tussauds Hong Kong in the Peak Tower.